seancorfield/honeysql/doc/clause-reference.md

 " 1 "Car" 2 "Boat" 3 "Bike"]
 ```

-> Note: if you specify `:columns` for an `:insert-into` that also includes column names, or with a `:values` clause based on hash maps (which imply column names), then an order of precedence is applied: the columns specified directly in `:insert-into` take precedence, then the `:columns` clause, then the implied column names from the `:values` clause.
+> Note: as of 2.4.1066, if you specify `:columns` for an `:insert-into` that also includes column names, or with a `:values` clause based on hash maps (which imply column names), then an order of precedence is applied: the columns specified directly in `:insert-into` take precedence, then the `:columns` clause, then the implied column names from the `:values` clause.
+Prior to 2.4.1066, you would get invalid SQL generated.

 ## update